Social Upliftment

 Special Schemes for pregnancy and delivery - Walawalkar Yashoda Yojana

 Women play a key role in directing the society on the right path and raising an accomplished, cultured future generation.
 With this philosophy starting with pregnant women, the hospital has introduced several schemes that have made the process of child-birth less challenging.
 These women are brought from their remote villages to the hospital using an ambulance and the delivery of their first child is carried out for free.
-The state-of-the-art medical facilities at the hospital, specialized doctors & surgeries on-site have been instrumental in saving the lives of many women & children, thus fulfilling the first and the foremost goal of making the mother healthy and helping build a healthy, cultured future generation.
+The state-of-the-art medical facilities at the hospital, specialized doctors and surgeries on-site have been instrumental in saving the lives of many women and children, thus fulfilling the first and the foremost goal of making the mother healthy and helping build a healthy, cultured future generation.

 Walawalkar Dental Hygiene Program